 Perhaps the biggest change I made during this move was the fact that I didn’t bring a few key pieces of furniture with me (couch, coffee table, desk).
 Instead of buying more stuff from IKEA or making any impulse purchases, I am currently living without those things, and making do with what I have while I look for what I want.
 My hope is that I can utilize the second-hand economy and find the coffee table and desk online.
 Knowing how many quality pieces I have sold online myself, I know there’s good stuff out there.
 Now, it’s my turn to find what I want!

 Another big change I made was my decision not to bring my TV.
 I haven’t had cable in years, and only used my TV as another screen to stream Netflix from… but I barely watch that now either.
-Carrie and I talked about how to define your values on Budgets and Cents last week, and when I think about what I value doing in my personal time at home, it’s being creative and reading books.
+When I think about what I value doing in my personal time at home, it’s being creative and reading books.
 It is not watching TV.
 Now, my grand plan is to buy a standup desk for my iMac, which can also serve as my TV stand/TV when I feel like watching something.
 (Multi-purpose furniture, ftw!)

 I’m Getting Involved in My Community

 It’s only been two weeks, but I have already connected with a handful of creatives and small business owners here.
 It also looks like I’ll be one of the first people working from a new coworking space!
 I’ve met a few of my neighbours, including the guy next door whose dog can squeeze between our two decks to come say hi.
 I spent probably way too much time chatting with the librarian when I picked up my library card.
 And when possible, I’ve been supporting local businesses (so far by buying coffee beans from a small-batch roastery, mmm).
 This is only the beginning of what I hope is to come. :)